 SSTL, as any other company, is subject to legal obligations and regulations.
-In some cases the processing of your Personal Data will be necessary for SSTL in other to fulfil these obligations.
+In some cases the processing of your Personal Data will be necessary for SSTL in order to fulfil these obligations.

-SSTL processes your Personal Data mostly in the EEA.
-On occasion Personal Data is transferred on a need-to-know basis to entities outside the EEA.
+SSTL processes your Personal Data mostly in the UK.
+On occasion Personal Data is transferred on a need-to-know basis to entities outside the UK.

 If SSTL arrange the launch or a visit on a customer’s behalf we may need to pass on the appropriate personal details to the relevant people.